calcbench/python_api_client/README.md

 Be notified when Calcbench has processed new filings.

-Requires Calcbench to generate a subscription for you.
+Requires Calcbench to generate a subscription for you and installing the `azure-servicebus` package

-    pip install 'azure-servicebus==0.21.1'

 Then